KxSystems/docs-v1/docs/dashboards/pivotgrid.md

 ![Screenshot](img/selectedvaluehtmllight.jpg)

-<aside class="warning">If more than one value from a grid is to be stored, use Selected Row Viewstate Routing</aside>
+<aside class="admonition caution">If more than one value from a grid is to be stored, use Selected Row Viewstate Routing</aside>

 ### Selected Row Viewstate Routing